 Can multiple grounds apply?
 Yes.
 This often strengthens claims.

 Can my employer defend themselves by saying the dismissal was fair?
-For automatically unfair dismissal, the reason itself is decisive — tribunals do not consider whether the dismissal was "reasonable" in the usual way.
-However, the employer can argue that the real reason for dismissal was something other than the protected ground.
+For automatically unfair dismissal, the reason itself is decisive.
+Tribunals do not ask whether the dismissal was "reasonable" in the usual way.

 Do I need to follow internal procedures first?
 Not necessarily.
-While raising grievances or following company procedures can help your case, failure to follow them doesn't prevent you from claiming if the dismissal was automatically unfair.
+Raising grievances or following company procedures can help your case.

 What to Do Next